 Demand - Risk 2

-The housing market may continue its recent decline or decline further, and any such continuation or decline in the homebuilding industry may adversely affect our operating results.
+The North American housing market may remain depressed or decline further, and any such continuation or decline in the homebuilding industry may adversely affect our operating results.

-We cannot predict whether and to what extent the housing market in the United States will grow, particularly if interest rates for mortgage loans remain elevated or continue to rise.
-The U.S. housing market remained strong throughout the COVID-19 pandemic, but began softening at the end of the second quarter of 2022 and continued to decline throughout 2023 primarily due to inflationary pricing, rapidly rising interest rates for mortgage loans and increasing construction costs.
-Other factors that might impact the homebuilding industry include uncertainty in domestic and international financial, credit and consumer lending markets amid slow economic growth or recessionary conditions in various regions or industries around the world, including as a result of the conflicts in the Middle East and between Russia and Ukraine, higher interest rates, tight lending standards and practices for mortgage loans that limit consumers' ability to qualify for mortgage financing to purchase a home, higher home prices, population declines or slower rates of population growth or U.S. Federal Reserve policy changes.
-If there is limited economic growth, a decline in employment and consumer income, a general change in consumer behavior and/or tightening of mortgage lending standards, practices and regulation, or if interest rates for mortgage loans or home prices rise, there could be a corresponding adverse effect on our financial condition, results of operations or cash flows, including, but not limited to, the amount of revenues or profits we generate in our Housing and Infrastructure Products segment.
+A number of our HIP products are highly dependent on durable goods markets, such as housing and construction, which are themselves particularly cyclical.
+Weakness in the North American residential housing market and economic weakness in North America, Europe, Asia and the Middle East could have an adverse effect on demand and margins for such products.
+We cannot predict whether and to what extent the housing market in North America will grow, particularly if interest rates for mortgage loans remain elevated or rise.
+New home construction, home renovations and repair and remodel activity are historical demand drivers for many products in our Housing and Infrastructure Products business.
+The demand for home construction, renovations and remodeling continued to decline throughout 2025 primarily due to inflationary pricing, high interest rates for mortgage loans, elevated construction costs and the impacts of tariffs on lumber and other raw materials imported into the United States.
+Other factors that might impact the homebuilding industry include uncertainty in domestic and international financial, credit and consumer lending markets amid slow economic growth or recessionary conditions in various regions or industries around the world, including as a result of the conflicts in the Middle East and between Russia and Ukraine, tight lending standards and practices for mortgage loans that limit consumers' ability to qualify for mortgage financing to purchase a home, higher home prices, reliance on inadequately capitalized builders and sub-contractors, population declines, unfavorable changes in consumer demographics or preferences, adverse weather conditions, shortages of skilled labor or qualified tradesmen, slower rates of population growth and U.S. Federal Reserve policy changes.
+These factors could cause consumers to delay or decline to pursue home ownership, make consumers more price conscious, make consumers more reluctant to invest in their existing homes or cause them to delay investments, including repair and remodel projects, or make it more difficult for consumers to conduct major home renovations, which could have an adverse effect on our financial condition, results of operations or cash flows, including, but not limited to, the amount of revenues or profits we generate in our Housing and Infrastructure Products segment.

 Tech & Innovation